aitchslash/rss-to-api/README.md

 python3 main.py
 ```

 Currently configured for deployment on Heroku.
-Be sure to disable DEBUG and change password.
+Be sure to disable/enable DEBUG and change password.
 Your mileage may vary.

 ## Endpoints